Our Collin County Probate Lawyers Outline the Types of Probate

 If you are apprehensive about dealing with probate, you are not alone.
-Most people do not know very much about the process (nor would they have any reason to), other than that they have heard that it can be time-consuming, painful and expensive.
+Most people do not know very much about the process (nor would they have any reason to), other than that they have heard that it can be time-consuming, painful, and expensive.
 While probate can be all of these things, it does not have to be.
-In fact, Texas law offers some unique options when it comes to probate that can significantly reduce the time, stress and costs involved.
-At Nordhaus Walpole, PLLC, we have extensive experience representing personal representatives, heirs, beneficiaries and other interested parties in all aspects of probate administration and litigation in Collin County.
+In fact, Texas law offers some unique options when it comes to probate that can significantly reduce the time, stress, and costs involved.
+When speaking with experienced Collin County probate lawyers, they can devise a plan that’s best for you and your assets.

+The Nordhaus Firm has extensive experience representing personal representatives, heirs, beneficiaries, and other interested parties in all aspects of probate administration and litigation in Collin County.
 We offer free initial consultations, and if you have questions about probate, we encourage you to contact us to speak with one of our probate attorneys about your needs.

 There are two main types of probate in Texas: independent administration and court-supervised dependent administration.
 Texas law offers a number of different options as well, particularly when it comes to probating smaller estates.